Que (What)

 |---|---|---|

 | 1.
-Qu'est-ce que c'est ? | 🗣️ kess-kuh-say 🧩 Qu' (What) + est-ce (is it) |
+Qu'est-ce que c'est ? | 🗣️ kess-kuh-say 🧩 Qu'est-ce que (What is it that) + c'est (it is) — Fixed phrase for asking "What is it?" |

 ਕੈਸ-ਕੂ-ਸੈ?
-Most common way to ask "What is it?" |
+"What is it?" |

 | 2.
-Que fais-tu ? | 🗣️ kuh fay-too 🧩 Que (What) + fais (do) |
+Que fais-tu ? | 🗣️ kuh fay-too 🧩 Que (What) + fais (do — from faire) + tu (you) |

 ਕੂ ਫੇ-ਤੂ?
 "What are you doing?"
-(Informal: Friends/Family) |
+(Informal) |

 | 3.
-Je pense que c'est bien. | 🗣️ zhuh pawnss kuh say byañ 🧩 Que = "That" (Connector) |
+Je pense que c'est bon. | 🗣️ zhuh pawnss kuh say bohn 🧩 Je (I) + pense (think) + que (that — connector) + c'est bon (it's good) |

-ਜ਼ੂ ਪੌਂਸ ਕੂ ਸੈ ਬਿਆਂ "I think that it's good."
-(Similar to Punjabi ਕਿ) |
+ਜ਼ੂ ਪੌਂਸ ਕੂ ਸੈ ਬੋੰ "I think that it's good." ( que = ਕਿ, connecting two clauses) |

-QUI (Who)
+Qui (Who)

 Block